T1 Personal Tax Return

 Getting Prepared

-Please review your 2023 tax return to determine the sources of income and expenses that you reported.
-This will be a good indication of what information you should be accumulating for your 2024 tax return.
-Also, consider any new sources of income or deductions you had in 2024.
+Please review your 2024 tax return to determine the sources of income and expenses that you reported.
+This will be a good indication of what information you should be accumulating for your 2025 tax return.
+Also, consider any new sources of income or deductions you had in 2025.

-Please submit all your tax information as soon as possible and no later then April 15.
+Please submit all your tax information as soon as possible and no later than April 15.
 If we do not receive all your tax information by then, we cannot guarantee that your return will be completed by the filing deadline.

-We will not accept tax return information for processing on April 30, 2025.
+We will not accept tax return information for processing on April 30, 2026.

 Forms and Schedules